Munich Biennale

 The Munich Biennale (Münchener Biennale) is a contemporary opera and music theatre festival in the city of Munich.
 The full German name is Internationales Festival für neues Musiktheater, literally: International Festival for New Music Theater.
 The biennial festival was created in 1988 by Hans Werner Henze and is held in even-numbered years over 2–3 weeks in the late spring.
 The festival concentrates on world premieres of theater-related contemporary music, with a particular focus on commissioning first operas from young composers.

 History

 Hans Werner Henze's artistic directorship (1988–1996)

 Henze, himself a prolific composer of operas, described the genesis of the festival like this:

 Henze curated the first four festivals, from 1988 to 1994, and established the general format of most of the festivals that followed.
 Short runs of the premiered operas are preceded by talks and additional concerts from the featured composers, to introduce the audiences to their ideas and music.
+See also Klangspuren.